 With about 40 million people, California is primed to be the largest sports betting market in the nation.

-By limiting the market to in-person wagers at tribal casinos or racetracks, the initiative backed by California Indian tribes keeps out the mobile operators.
+By limiting the market to in-person wagers at California casinos and California horse racing venues, the qualified sports betting initiative backed by California Indian tribes keeps out the mobile operators.
 With the high $10 million entry fee for a license, the operators ensure they can split up the market without any surprises.

 It’s also an acknowledgement that, even though the operator initiative tethers online sportsbooks to tribes and is presented in a way that both measures can pass, there is a battle brewing.